The Arkade SDK is a TypeScript library for building Bitcoin wallets using the Arkade protocol.

 const identity = SeedIdentity.fromSeed(seed)

-// Or with a custom output descriptor
+// Or with a custom account-descriptor template (must end in "/*)")

-const identityWithDescriptor = SeedIdentity.fromSeed(seed, { descriptor })
+const identityWithDescriptor = SeedIdentity.fromSeed(seed, { descriptor: template })

 const identityWithDescriptorAndPassphrase = MnemonicIdentity.fromMnemonic(mnemonic, {